hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

 > ### HTTPS vs SSH
 >
 > We use HTTPS here because it does not require additional configuration.
-> After the workshop you may want to set up SSH access, which is a bit more
+> After the workshop you may want to set up SSH access by generating a new ssh key using the `ssh-keygen` command, which is a bit more
-> secure, by following one of the great tutorials from
+> secure.
+There are great tutorials available to help you with this; a few are listed here:
 > [GitHub](https://help.github.com/articles/generating-ssh-keys),
 > [Atlassian/BitBucket](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git)
 > and [GitLab](https://about.gitlab.com/2014/03/04/add-ssh-key-screencast/)